azamazher/surge-project/README.md

 - [ ] Add typescript support for server and react
 - [ ] Add eslint support for linting

+## ERROR TO NOTE

+Here there is a error while we create a new user the temporary password is only will be send to a specific party who is azam.techofficial@gmail.com.
+To make it work we need to give the new profile status true in MongoDB and we need to the password of the following logged admin Adrew.

 ## License

 Azam Azher © 2022.